paleolimbot/libgeos/cran-comments.md

-This submission fixes warnings from the link-time optimizer, which reported naming conflicts between the C++ header types and the abstract C types used in the header API.
+This submission updates the internal version of GEOS to 3.9.1.

 ## Test environments

-* local R installation, MacOS R 4.0.1
+* local R installation, MacOS R 4.0.3
-* GitHub actions: MacOS (R release), Windows (R oldrel and release), Ubuntu 16.04 (R release)
+* GitHub actions: MacOS (R release), Windows (R oldrel and release), Ubuntu 20.04 (R release, R devel)
 * win-builder (devel)
 * `rhub::check_for_cran()`

 ## R CMD check results

-* checking CRAN incoming feasibility ...
-NOTE
+* checking installed package size ...
+NOTE installed size is  5.2Mb sub-directories of 1Mb or more: libs   5.1Mb
-Maintainer: ‘Dewey Dunnington <dewey@fishandwhistle.net>’

-Days since last update: 3

-Updated promptly at the request of CRAN, who issued a notice that the package would be removed if the check problems were not fixed.
+The dynamic library for this package is large; however, the purpose of this package is specifically to provide access to this library.